Home – How-to – Is Safari running too slow on Mac? Tips to speed it up

 1. If the method above doesn’t work, you can manually delete the cache by going to Finder.

-2. Go to the menu bar and click Go → Go to Folder.
+2. Go to the menu bar and click Go â†’ Go to Folder.

 3. Enter the command below, open the folder, and drag the .db file to the Trash.

-10. Create a new user account
+10. Use Safari from a new user account on Mac

 It’s possible that the issue runs deeper and has seeped into your user account.
 To check, you can create another user account on your Mac and try using Safari on that account as you would typically do.
 If Safari runs faster on that account, you’ll need to repair your original account using Disk Utility.